 Dog agility is a fast, fun dog sport!
-A dog negotiates an obstacle course of equipment directed by the handler’s voice and body language only.
+A dog negotiates an obstacle course of specially designed equipment directed by the handler’s voice and body language only.
 As you might imagine, dog agility is mentally and physically challenging, requires dedicated training, and and relies on and builds a strong relationship between dog and handler.
 It’s also really good fun and very rewarding to train!

 In competitions, the dog who successfully completes all the equipment in the correct order with no faults, and in the fastest time, wins!
 Competitions are held across the UK and internationally.